ionet-official/iointel/README.md

 - They can have a custom model provider (e.g., `ChatOpenAI`, a Llama-based model, etc.).
 - Agents can have tools attached, which are specialized functions accessible during execution.
+- Agents can have a custom Persona Profile configured.

 ### Tasks